 4. Be consistent with your commands.

-When puppies exhibit a bad behavior, it needs to be corrected by scolding him verbally, not through physical harm.
-But dogs do not have the capacity to comprehend what you are saying, that's why it's important to catch the puppy in the act so that scolding will be effective. (praising good behavior is better then scolding bad so try to avoid the bad behavior in the first place)
+When puppies exhibit bad behavior, it needs to be corrected ASAPby scolding him verbally, not through physical harm.
+But dogs do not have the capacity to comprehend what you are saying, that's why it's important to catch the puppy in the act so that scolding will be effective. (praising good behavior is better then scolding bad so try to avoid the bad behavior in the first place) Consistency is key, don't let them get by with bad behavior, don't laugh and think it's cute.
+It won't be cute a year from now!

 Dog owners need to have lots of patience while training, especially when it comes to housebreaking.
-The mess should be cleaned properly and thoroughly, and the dog should be trained to do it in your selected area.
+The mess should be cleaned properly and thoroughly with vinegar water, and the dog should be trained to do it in your selected area.
 Be consistent with everything so that the dog will not be confused!